musoniusr/DhammaratoDhamma/_posts/2024-11-23-practice-nurturing-for-those-heavy-triggers-anna-s-11-23-24.md

 **Anna:** Okay, yeah, that would be fun.
 I would love to get there, you know?

 **Dhammarato:** Yeah.
 Nurture his racism.
 Wow.
 I can tell you what.
 I know where people are that can teach you how to be even a dirtier low class racist than you are now.
 You're not even halfway good enough to bother me yet.
 Okay, okay.
 So we could play with this.
-We can Gucci, Gucci goo with this.
+We can coochie coochie coo with this.
 We can nurture it.
 So practice well.
 Yep, practice well.
 I can handle this.
 Practice well.
 This racist can't get to me.

 **Anna:** Yeah, okay.
 Yeah.
 Okay, great.